microsoft/WindowsAppSDK/docs/roadmap.md

 # Roadmap

-Project Reunion is an umbrella of work that we will develop together over time.
+Project Reunion is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.

 The roadmap for Project Reunion supports the primary goals of breaking down the barriers between Win32 and UWP and making the Windows developer platform more agile, compatible, modern and open.